BackupTheBerlios/nagelfar/doc/README.txt

 Handle namespaces and qualified vars better
 Everything marked FIXA
 Tidy up code structure.
 Things are getting messy.
-A standardized way to handle databases for packages, and loading them when package require is seen.
 Handle namespace import if the namespace is known e.g. from a package db.
 Maybe places where a constant list is expected (e.g. foreach {a b} ...) should be able to recognise [list a b] as a constant list.